-- 4.2.1.1 Assure all chemical containers have a secure cap that will not allow spillage prior to transport.
-(Para film or corks are not considered a secure cap.) - 4.2.1.2 Transport chemicals within a tightly sealed chemically resistant container inside of a chemically resistant secondary container or pan that can contain any spill or leak. - 4.2.1.3 Use freight elevators for chemical transport where available. - 4.2.1.4 No chemical containers may be transported outside a University building without prior approval from EH&S. - 4.2.1.5 Ground all metal containers when dispensing flammable liquids.
+4.2.1.1 Assure all chemical containers have a secure cap that will not allow spillage prior to transport.
+(Para film or corks are not considered a secure cap.)

+4.2.1.2 Transport chemicals within a tightly sealed chemically resistant container inside of a chemically resistant secondary container or pan that can contain any spill or leak.

+4.2.1.3 Use elevators for chemical transport where available.

+4.2.1.4 No chemical containers may be transported outside a University building without prior notification of EHS.

+4.2.1.5 Ground all metal containers when dispensing flammable liquids.
 Only small quantities of flammable liquids should be transferred to glass containers.

+Revised December 2023